Eraldorure/the-last-space-fighter/README.md

 ### Gameplay

 Contrary to a regular Space Fighter, the player can move in all directions using the WASD keys (or ZQSD if you're a fellow Azerty user).
-To shoot, you simply need to left-click (no need to spam, keep holding works just as well).
+To shoot, you simply need to left-click (no need to spam, holding down works just as well).

 You have 3 lives, but colliding with an enemy will remove one of them.
 The game is over as soon as you lose all your lives, and you will have to restart from the beginning.